Mehuull/HomeScape-real-estate/README.md

 ### 🔄 Version Control & CI/CD Awareness

 Using Git throughout the project emphasized the importance of version control, collaborative coding, and maintaining clean commits.
 I also started exploring **CI/CD pipelines** to automate builds and deployments.

-### 🔍 The Art of Debugging and Logging

-Implementing **Winston** for logging helped me understand backend monitoring and how to catch issues early.
-I grew more confident in reading logs, debugging asynchronous code, and handling server-side errors.

 ---